-Freeholder Angela Garretson of Hillside, New Jersey, has over 15 years of government experience, having served as a school board member, council woman at large, mayor and current, first term Union County freeholder.
+Freeholder Angela Garretson of Hillside, New Jersey, has over 16 years in government experience as a school board member, council woman at large, mayor, and now as a first-term Union County Freeholder.

-Freeholder Garretson’s political affiliations include membership in the Young Elected Officials Network, a national organization that prepares leaders who are elected by age 35 or younger, and she was a founding member of the women’s and black caucuses.
+She began her career at the Rutgers University-New Brunswick, Eagleton Institute of Politics.
+Her political affiliations include membership in the Young Elected Officials Network, and she is a founding member of the women’s and black caucuses.

 A lifelong resident of Union County, Freeholder Garretson graduated from Montclair Kimberley Academy.
 She earned a BA from Syracuse University and an MA in Public Administration with honors from Rutgers, and is completing a joint Ph.D. program at NJIT and Rutgers.